StatisKit/StatisKit/doc/developer/configuration.rst

 .. warning::

-    These scripts use scripts presented in the ref:`section-user-install_it-prerequisites` section, there are therefore no need to run these scripts beforehand.
+    These scripts use scripts presented in the :ref:`section-user-install_it-prerequisites` section, there are therefore no need to run these scripts beforehand.
     Nevertheless, refers to the :ref:`section-user-install_it-prerequisites` section to configure the following script executions.

 To install **Conda** and the development environment on: